-Last week we sat down with Natalie Campbell, Vice President, New Technologies at Graebel to discuss her views on the latest trends and challenges companies face when managing business travelers.
+Last week we got global mobility insights from Graebel when we sat down with Natalie Campbell, Vice President, New Technologies at Graebel to discuss her views on the latest trends and challenges companies face when managing business travelers.

 What are the 3 biggest trends in business travel today?

 NATALIE: The major trends we see relating STBT are: